MicrosoftDocs/power-platform/power-platform/admin/admin-settings.md

 ![Environment settings.](media/environment-settings.png)

 ## Environment settings are moving
 Across organization admin settings are gradually moving from the web client to the Power Platform admin center, apps with unified interface, or Power Apps.
-Meanwhile, you’ll still be able to manage settings in customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation), as usual.
+Meanwhile, you can manage settings in customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation), as usual.

 Many of these settings...